 This long and tedious exercise was worth it.
 Rachel’s patience rewarded her with data that outlines a clear disconnect between environmental policies and management plans from the different government levels.
 Policy developed to protect migratory marine species in one state reflected no consultation with the adjacent state; the trend was that only policies within the state connected with each other.

-Shark nets are an example of the policy disconnect between states as management of these nets differ from state to state.
+Shark nets are an example of the policy disconnect between states as management of these nets differs from state to state.

 One of the major issues impacting on migratory species, such as turtles, dugongs, and humpback whales are shark nets,” she says.
 “If one of those species gets trapped in a shark net, this is detrimental to their species as they are long lived.
 One or two losses of these animals can significantly affect their population."